ice3-software/between-kit/Docs/Usage.md

 should be implemented to update the data in the event that an item at `from` is dropped from the `fromCollection` to the item at `to` in the `toCollection`.
 These methods are called by the gesture coordinator whenever the relevant drag/drop event occurs.

-This snippet demonstrates a very basic examples of an `I3DragDataSource` implementation
+This snippet demonstrates a very basic `I3DragDataSource` implementation

 ``` Objective-C